pick8chu/pick8chu.github.io/index.md

 ## Welcome!

-to the blog that is not totally ready yet :)

 I'm a software engineer, and this is a blog just to remind me of what I did.

 Started blogging since March 23th, 2020.